 Generic Name: dulaglutide (Subcutaneous route)

-Dulaglutide caused thyroid C-cell tumors in rats, that was related to dose and duration of treatment.
-However, it is unknown if dulaglutide causes thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), in humans.
+In male and female rats, dulaglutide caused a dose-related and treatment-duration-dependent increase in the incidence of thyroid C-cell tumors (adenomas and carcinomas) after lifetime exposure.
+It is unknown if dulaglutide causes thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), in humans.
 Dulaglutide is contraindicated in patients who have a personal or family history of MTC and in patients with multiple endocrine neoplasia syndrome type 2.
-The value of monitoring calcitonin levels or thyroid ultrasound routinely is uncertain .
+The value of routinely monitoring calcitonin levels or using thyroid ultrasound is uncertain.

 Commonly used brand name(s)